tek/kallikrein/README.md

 # Intro

-**kallikrein** is a Scala testing framework for sbt focused on running cats-effect based programs.
+**kallikrein** is a Scala testing framework for sbt focused on running [cats-effect] based programs.

+If you're into matcher DSLs, check out [xpct], which is a framework-agnostic typed matcher lib with support for **kallikrein**.

 ## module id